maxxiimo/the-front-end-manifesto/mobile-foundation.md

 #### Advanced Solution

-Mobvious will give you a greater deal of versatility on how you detect mobile requests:
+For our advanced solution we we use a gem called Mobvious.
+It is a rack-based solution and easy to set up, and is highly configurable and versatile in on how you detect mobile requests:

 1. User-Agent sniffing
 2. URL pattern matching